seongyu/react_webpack/README.md

 3. for build + development mode start :npm run dev_mode
 4. for production : npm run start
 5. for clean : npm install clean

+Notice
+* about react-hot-loader
+ Installed react-hot-loader ^3.0.0
+ If the app exposes error check this